genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 #### enrichedAuth

-Our permission model could require access to client-enriched data, so data servers have an additional level of auth functionality that takes this data into account.
+Our permission model could require access to client-enriched data, so Data Servers have an additional level of auth functionality that takes this data into account.

 Here is an example: